Iraq urges global action against Islamic State, Iran vows solidarity

 Bombings across Iraq killed at least 35 people on Saturday in apparent revenge attacks after Shi'ite militiamen machine-gunned a Sunni Muslim mosque in Diyala Province on Friday, killing 68 worshippers in an attack that further deepens the country's sectarian conflict.

-Critics have accused Iraq's outgoing prime minister, Nuri al-Maliki, a Shi'ite like Abadi, of fueling the conflict by pursuing a narrowly sectarian agenda that excluded Sunnis from positions of power and influence.
+Critics have accused Iraq's outgoing prime minister, Nuri al-Maliki, a Shi'ite like Abadi, of fuelling the conflict by pursuing a narrowly sectarian agenda that excluded Sunnis from positions of power and influence.

 IRAN PLEDGES SOLIDARITY